digitalbazaar/bedrock-examples/angular-basic/README.md

 # angular-basic

-angular-basic is a demonstration of how client-side AMD modules that define AngularJS components can be added as a _pseudo bower package_.
+angular-basic is a demonstration of how client-side AMD modules that define AngularJS components can be added.
 This demo utilizes the same directory structure used by many of the more advanced bedrock modules.
 This demo shows current best practices for defining AngularJS 1.5.x modules and components in a bedrock-based project.

 **Note**: The angular-basic demo will require a [host file entry][] for `bedrock.local` pointing to `127.0.0.1` (localhost).